 Community & Regional Development

 Dr. Brinkley’s research centers around One Health, a concept that considers health shared among humans, animals and the environment.
-She is a veterinarian (VMD) and a city planner (PhD) who conducts spatial analyses to inform practice-oriented policies.
+She is a veterinarian (VMD) and a city planner (PhD) who conducts spatial analyses to inform practice.
+Her work focuses on how agricultural and urban lands interface, and the public health consequences.
+She is pioneering a new method of building cities and protecting farmland.
 Her work is used internationally by the United National Food Agriculture Organization as well as local communities to guide plans and policies.

-Dr. Brinkley’s lab group currently works on two main research questions mapping agricultural networks that create opportunities, such as local food security and renewable energy.
+Dr. Brinkley’s lab group currently works on two main research projects investigating community food systems and district energy.
 Their research seeks to answer the broad question: how do food systems reorient diets and land-uses?
 Their findings are published in leading planning journals.

 - Planning for Healthy Communities